 - Burg Frankenstein | 109 km – 68 miles away | Address: Burg Frankenstein, 64367 Mühltal, Germany

-Another one of our favorite castles in Liechtenstein Castle, which is just over 2 hours away.
-If you have time put it on your Germany road trip.
+Another one of our favorite castles is Liechtenstein Castle, which is just over 2 hours away.
+If you looking for a castle hotel in Germany, head to Burg Satzvey.
+We spent one night here, and it was just over $100 a night.
+If you have time, put these two castles on your Germany road trip.

 Things to do near Schloss Mespelbrunn